-Can a student be placed in the special education program without parent permission?No.
+Can a student be placed in the special education program without parent permission?

-If a student is eligible for special education services, would he or she participate in general education school programs?It depends on each student’s individual needs.
+It depends on each student’s individual needs.
 Students receiving special education services and related services are educated in the least restrictive environment (LRE).
 LRE is that placement or program that can meet the individual student’s needs and does so with a minimum loss of contact with general education class programs and peers.
 Students on public school campuses are integrated with general education students during the school day and other school sponsored activities.
 This may include participation in recess and lunch, non-academic activities or classes, or inclusion in many or all of the academic portions of the school day.
 All placements must be described fully in the IEP.

 Yes.
 If the parent chooses to bring an attorney to an IEP without giving the school advance notice, the school may elect to reschedule the meeting.
 It is common practice when there is legal representation on one side for the other side to seek the same representation.

-Could an IEP be scheduled via an email?Parents can correspond with the school via email if IEP dates need to be changed or confirmed.
+Parents can correspond with the school via email if IEP dates need to be changed or confirmed.
 The school could send out the notification via regular mail or email if this is acceptable to he parent.

 It is required that the decision is made based on student need, typically based on assessment and agreement from the IEP team.

-What is a parent’s role in special education?Parents and educators are equal partners in planning for the special needs of each child.
+Parents and educators are equal partners in planning for the special needs of each child.
 Parents participate in decision making which includes initial assessment, planning, placement, and continuing program reviews and evaluations.

 At any meeting a parent attends for which he/she needs an interpreter; the parent must notify the school special education department in advance, preferably in writing.
 The school must provide an interpreter if requested.

 Yes.
 The IEP must include all services, including the duration and frequency of all related service sessions or designated instruction and services (DIS).
 Modifications/accommodations, such as those necessary to include the student in the general education classroom (special seating, large print, etc.), must be included in the IEP document.
 If it is not in a student’s IEP, the student does not have those services and/or modifications.

 The IEP team must consider strategies, including positive behavioral interventions and supports, to address that behavior.
 A student who demonstrates serious behavioral problems, for which instructional behavioral approaches specified in his/her IEP are found to be ineffective, must receive a functional analysis assessment.
 The positive behavior intervention plan has its own set of goals and objectives related to reducing inappropriate school behaviors and substituting appropriate behaviors.

-Do parents have to sign the IEP document at the time of the meeting?It is a goal to complete the IEP document at the meeting which includes parent signature.
+It is a goal to complete the IEP document at the meeting which includes parent signature.
 However, parents may choose to take the IEP home to review it further.
 If this is the case, then the parent should sign the section “in attendance only” at the IEP meeting.
 After taking more time to study the IEP document and being in agreement, then the parent should sign the IEP and return it promptly.
 Parents will receive a copy of the entire IEP document that is created at the meeting including the notes page.

 If there is still disagreement, questions or clarification needed, the parent should call the student’s case carrier or the school administrator who attended the IEP.
 If the questions and/or concerns cannot be addressed at the school site level, the special education director at the district office should be contacted.
 Parent rights allow many different ways to resolve disagreements.
 The district is required to tell parents what those ways are and how to use them.

-What happens if the parent does not agree with part or all of the IEP?If the student already has an IEP in place, and the parent disagrees with the new IEP, the old IEP will remain in effect.
+If the student already has an IEP in place, and the parent disagrees with the new IEP, the old IEP will remain in effect.
 If only part of the new IEP is not agreed to, that part will not go into effect until the issue is resolved.
 There is place on the IEP document under consent where the parent can state the part of the IEP to which he/she does not agree.

-May IEP meetings be tape recorded?Parents may tape record the meeting if they notify other members of the IEP team in writing at least 24 hours prior to the meeting.
+Parents may tape record the meeting if they notify other members of the IEP team in writing at least 24 hours prior to the meeting.
 The school may also tape record the IEP meeting if it notifies the parent 24 hours prior to the meeting.
 However, if the parent objects, then the meeting will not be recorded.

 Parents or educators may make a request in writing to the case manager for an IEP team meeting to discuss concerns.
 They may also wish to provide documentation (test results, example of class work, etc.) to substantiate the request.
 This may be done as often as the parent or school believes is necessary.
 If additional meetings are requested to amend the IEP, the school must hold the meeting within 30 days of the written request (not including school holidays).
 An existing IEP may also be amended (for services not placement decisions) without holding a full IEP meeting.

 Yes.
 Special education students have the right to participate in all activities at school, including field trips and camps with the support that is stated in the IEP.

 Starting with the 2009-2010 school year, an eligible student with a disability is not required to pass the high school exit exam as a condition of receiving a diploma of graduation.
 This exemption shall last until the state board makes a determination that the alternative means a student with disabilities may demonstrate the same level of academic achievement on those content standards required for passage of the high school exit exam.
 This includes all students with an IEP or 504 plan.
 The student will still have to take the exam in the 10th grade to satisfy the requirement of federal law (No Child Left Behind).
 It is recommended that the student also take the high school exit exam in the 11th and 12th grades so he/she is eligible to take the “alternate” exam when it is ready.

-Can a parent or family member volunteer at his/her child’s school?Yes, all school sites have volunteer opportunities.
+Yes, all school sites have volunteer opportunities.
 Whether or not the child’s teacher has volunteer opportunities is up to that teacher, regardless of whether the classroom is general education or special education.
 The Santa Barbara School Districts have a volunteer policy.
 Parents or family members who would like to volunteer can speak with the teacher or the administrator of the school.
 The school’s PTA (Parent Teacher Association) or PTO (Parent Teacher Organization) can help with this process.

-What is a Special Education Local Plan Area (SELPA)?School districts and county school offices form regional groupings of districts and county office to ensure that special education services are provided to all eligible special education students.
+School districts and county school offices form regional groupings of districts and county office to ensure that special education services are provided to all eligible special education students.
 Our SELPA is called the Santa Barbara County SELPA and includes 22 school districts, one charter school, and the Santa Barbara County Office of Education.

-What is a special education complaint process or due process?A complaint alleges that there has been a failure to implement a federal or state special education law or regulation by a public education agency.
+A complaint alleges that there has been a failure to implement a federal or state special education law or regulation by a public education agency.
 For example, if a student is not receiving services listed on his or her IEP, this could be considered a complaint.
 Parents, school staff, and other interested parties may file a complaint on behalf of the student.
 Site administrators and special education staff can assist in filing the complaint with the California Department of Education.
 However, in most circumstances, the complaint may be resolved at the local level by contacting the student’s teacher, principal, or special education director.

 Due process, on the other hand, is a procedure to use when there is a significant disagreement between parents and the education agency regarding assessment, identification, or placement of a student.